National Hotel (Fremantle): New (extant) building

-By 1907 M. Byrne had taken over as proprietor of the hotel.
+By 1907, M. Byrne had taken over as proprietor of the hotel.

-Michael Mulcahy died in July 1917 and his brother, Daniel, died in June 1925 with the hotel remaining in the family ownership.
+Michael Mulcahy died in July 1917, and his brother, Daniel, died in June 1925, but the hotel remained in family ownership.
 By 1948 ownership had changed to Mr. T. Dean who also owned the Central Hotel in Perth.

-In 1953 the building underwent further changes, and in 1975 the top floor was destroyed by fire.
-In 1995 the owners commenced extensive restoration work with the facade and 1st floor balconies, in 2007 while closed and nearing completion of redevelopment work the building was again set on fire resulting in substantial damage.
+In 1953, the building underwent further changes, and in 1975 the top floor was destroyed by fire.
+In 1995, the owners commenced extensive restoration work with the facade and 1st floor balconies, in 2007 while closed and nearing completion of redevelopment work the building was again set on fire resulting in substantial damage.
 In 2009 the building was sold to Carnegies, an international hospitality chain.
-Since then the building has been the subject of restoration efforts; the first stage reopening occurred in December 2013 with the remainder including a roof top restaurant due towards the end of 2018.
+Since then the building has been the subject of restoration efforts; the first stage reopening occurred in December 2013 with the remainder including a rooftop restaurant due towards the end of 2018.